 |Bio and Links|

-Born 1955 in Middlebury's Porter Hospital and always lived in Bristol VT.
+Born in Middlebury's Porter Hospital and always lived in Bristol VT.
 I have genealogies of many of our families in Chittenden and Addison County.
-My wife, Denise Grace is also from two doors away.
-Two teenage sons, Jonathan and Jacob.
+I live with my wife, Denny, and sons Jonathan and Jacob.
 Don't be afraid to ask me to turn over any of the memorials.
 You are welcome to use my pictures but photo credits would be nice.
 I am happy to transfer anyone not related to me so that they can go to someone that knows them.
-Also, a lot of my photos are not great so let me know if you want another try I will see what I can do.
-I will also delete any pictures if you let me know that you put a better one on.
 I will not delete all grave pics to make room for family pics.|

 ****Please use the EDIT button for additions, transfers and corrections*****